mathiasertl/django-ca/docs/source/settings.rst

    Since certificate authorities that use a DSA key pair don't work well with a SHA-512 hash, the default can be configured separately using :ref:`settings-ca-default-dsa-signature-hash-algorithm`.

+.. _settings-ca-default-storage-alias:

+CA_DEFAULT_STORAGE_ALIAS
+   Default: ``"django-ca"``

+   The default storage alias to use with the default key storage backend.
+The value defined here has to be an alias in `STORAGES <https://docs.djangoproject.com/en/dev/ref/settings/#storages>`_.
+This value is not used if you define your own :ref:`settings-ca-key-backends`.

 .. _settings-ca-default-subject:

 CA_DEFAULT_SUBJECT